George Peek: New Deal

 When the Republican Party refused to support the legislation, Peek became a Democrat.
 His support for the McNary-Haugen bill led President Franklin D. Roosevelt to appoint him administrator of the Agricultural Adjustment Administration (AAA) in 1933.

-Peek had sought the US Secretary of Agriculture position, but it had gone to Henry A. Wallace.
+Peek had sought the U.S. Secretary of Agriculture position, but it had gone to Henry A. Wallace.
 Instead, Bernard Baruch, who knew Peek from their service on the War Industries Board, convinced Roosevelt to put Peek in charge of the AAA.

 Peek fought with Wallace over the administration of the agency.
 Peek asked Roosevelt to make the AAA an independent agency, rather than part of the United States Department of Agriculture; Wallace convinced Roosevelt to deny the request.
 Peek demanded full authority to run the AAA; Wallace withheld it.
 Wallace installed Jerome Frank, a liberal young lawyer whom Peek loathed, as the AAA's general counsel.

 Peek also disagreed with one of the three fundamental programs created by the Agricultural Adjustment Act, which created three programs designed to boost farm prices.
 It established marketing programs designed to increase the purchase of American agricultural products overseas.
 It established a system of price supports.
 It established a system of incentives to discourage overproduction.

 For farmers to participate in the price support program, they had to agree to cut production.
 Peek was adamantly opposed to the production quotas, which he saw as a form of socialism.
 Instead, Peek preferred to promote informal cartels of large producers and large food processing companies, which would collude to boost prices, but Wallace repeatedly denied Peek the authority to institute such cartels.